DevonTomatoSandwich/Pi-Doorbell/README.md

 `apt install bluealsa`

-- Download the repo as a zip.
+- Download this repo as a zip.

-- In the existing etc folder of the pi add the '.asoundrc' file found in the etc folder of the repo.
+- In the existing etc folder of the pi add the '.asoundrc' file found in the etc folder of this repo.
 - move 'doorbell.py' in whichever directory you like for example 'Desktop'
 - make sure the folder 'wavs' is in the same directory as 'doorbell.py'
 - (optional) add other wav files of your choosing ensuring to match the file names with the memes array at the top of 'doorbell.py'